 - Walking for the day: 16 km (5 hours)

 Departure to Prague during the day according to the bus schedule (not included).
 Private transfer is also available upon request and at additional charge.

-You will have the opportunity to get to know Prague in person: the City of a Hundred Spires, a UNESCO monument and one of the most beautiful cities in the world.
+You will have the opportunity to get to know Prague in person: the City of a Hundred Spires, a UNESCO monument, and one of the world’s most beautiful cities.
 Take advantage of one of the many free walking tours offered in Prague, or explore the city on your own – the choice is yours.
 Optional extra night in a 3 or 4-star hotel in Prague.

 Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included.
 When no restaurant location is available en route lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 Dinner is available either from the restaurant in your hotel or from restaurants and taverns in the village nearby.